Testing Is a Social Activity — Not a Solo Act

 Instead, I made testing visible.

-I shared what I found, in Slack, in meetings, in 1:1s.
+I shared what I found in Slack, in meetings, and in 1:1s.

-I involved myself early, even without being invited.
+I involved myself early, even when there was no formal invitation.

 I asked about goals, not just features.